SajawalHassan/SajawalHassan/README.md

 s/o Dr. Athar Kharal and
 9 years old.

-Curruntly learning Computer Vision.
-I have been coding for about 2 years now, now Im a front end devloper.
+I have been coding for
+about 2 years now, now Im a front end devloper.
 My dream job would be to get a job at faang
 (Facebook, Amazon, Apple, Google)